Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 What is Rave Alert?

-Although the college rarely closes, we want to be certain families understand the current policy.
-As always, we appreciate your support.
-If you have any questions, please do not hesitate to stop by the front desk.
+Although the college rarely closes, we want to be certain the families understand the current policy.
+As always, we appreciate your support and understanding.
+Please let us know if you need clarification around delays and closures.

 Fire and Tornado Drills

 Fire drills are done monthly.
 This practice prepares children for an actual emergency.
 We stress the importance of moving quickly outdoors.
-In the event of an actual emergency and poor weather conditions, the children will be lead across the street to Spectrum Hospital.
+In the event of an actual emergency and poor weather conditions, the children will be taken across to our designated relocation spot.

 Tornado drills are completed monthly April through October.
 If the US weather bureau issues a tornado warning while school is in session, the children will be taken to the appropriate location on the evacuation chart posted in each classroom and the lobby.